top of page

 Campervan Solar Panel Kit

 You can wire up campervan solar panels either in series or in parallel.
-We will be discussing Volts, Amps, and Watts in this section, if you want a refresher on those concepts, you can check out this guide.

 When we wire campervan solar panels in series, the amperage (current) remains the same, but both the voltage and wattage increase.
 For example, Each solar panel in the diagram below is a Renogy 100W monocrystalline panel.
-Each panel has a max voltage of 18.6v, giving us a max of 5.38a per panel.
-When we wire the four campervan solar panels in series, the voltage increases to 74.4v and the wattage increases to 400w.
+Each panel has a max voltage of 18.6V, giving us a max of 5.38A per panel.
+When we wire the four campervan solar panels in series, the voltage increases to 74.4V and the wattage increases to 400W.

-How to wire solar panels in series for a van conversion
+How to wire solar panels in series

 In a nutshell, when we wire campervan solar panels (or any device) in series, they act as a single unit - like one huge solar panel.